marlonxteban/succulents/README.md

 ```
 for the unit tests.

-## Api Setup
+## install Python dependencies

-1. Install the packages.
+Install the packages using pip and the file `requirements.txt`.
 ``` bash
 pip install -r requirements.txt
 ```
+## Api Setup
+1. Install python dependencies.
 2. In folder `config` create a file named `.env` and populate with the next following code:
 ``` bash
 DATABASE_URL = 'postgresql://postgres:admin@localhost:5432/succulents'